COOKIE POLICY

 Analytical

-It records a unique ID for statistics related to which YouTube videos have been viewed by the user.
+Registers a unique ID for statistics related to which YouTube videos have been viewed by the user.

 Session